nunchistudio/blacksmith/README.md

 practices into a product, on top of which organizations can layer cloud-assisted data solutions.

+Blacksmith allows organizatons to smoothly build their own data engineering platform so they can break the boundaries of generic approaches.

 ![Data engineering with Blacksmith](https://nunchi.studio/images/blacksmith/approach.png)

 Blacksmith is a programmable low-code ecosystem, offering a complete and consistent